 - Passive therapy – this therapy covers heat and ice packs and electrical stimulation to help muscles respond.

 - Active therapy – this includes specific movements and exercises.
 This a common method used by physicians to help build up the strength of injured muscles.

 Watching your weight and avoiding high heels will help in controlling the pain in the lower back.
 If you are a smoker, research has been found that smoking decreases blood circulation which hampers the ability to treat backaches.

 Physio for lower back pain is a great way to help handle a backache.
+The best back massagers will provide instant relief.
 But if your symptoms persist and the pain in your lower back increases, or you lose control over your bladder, lose sensation in your back and legs, it is imperative that you stop immediately and look for a solution.

 Lower backaches that are not treated in time correctly can result in severe back problems.
 If you have suffered from a strain on your lower back pay attention to any changes in your movement and body.
 If anything seems odd it is best to go see a doctor as soon as possible.